Hueston Woods State Park

 Established in April of 2004, the Hueston Woods Biological Station (HWBS) was the first Avian Research and Education Institute (AREI) bird banding station opened.
 Its location is in a secluded area below the dam of Acton Lake in the Hueston Woods State Park, Preble and Butler Counties, OH.
 This 10-acre area is comprised of mainly successional woods with marshy and edge areas.
 We started with just 10 nets and have expanded to about 40 nets in 2008.

 From Hueston Woods Biological Station webpage

-Restrooms at locations identified on Hueston Woods State Park map.
+Restrooms and handicap accessible facilities at locations identified on Hueston Woods State Park map.